dylanneild/nio-http/README.md

 * Nginx: 11,733 requests per second.
 * NIO-HTTP: 18,150 requests per second.

 Nginx can, of course, scale to very high levels when fine tuned but these numbers should show that NIO-HTTP performance is already very good.
+Additionally, other benchmarking suites show Nginx on the same hardware scoring much better benchmarking scores.
+These numbers aren't intended to show that NIO-HTTP is faster than Nginx; they are simply intended to demonstrate that using NIO-HTTP in your project will not automatically create performance problems.

 ### Architecture